MrOneTwo/tinycc-dynamic-compilation/README.md

-This is a very simple example of tinycc's dynamic compilation feature.
+This is a very simple example of **tinycc**'s dynamic compilation feature.

 Your C application can compile another C source file(s).
 You can play around with this running: